The Red List of Trains in Japan

 The 5000 series is the most successful type of Tokyu, and widely used across the network.
 Yokohama Minatomirai Railway has Y500 series that is almost identical the 5000 series, which is described in a different article.
 The history of the series is so complicated that this article only refers to major events about it.

-To put it simply, Tokyu mass-produced the 5000 series to replace old 8000 series (in service: 1969-2008) and 8500 series, and to prepare for through-services from Toyoko Line towards Tokyo Metro Fukutoshin Line as well as those from Meguro Line towards Tokyo Metro Namboku Line and Toei Mita Line.
-To reduce the manufacturing cost, Tokyu relied on existing commuter trains, namely JR East E231 series.
+To put it simply, Tokyu mass-produced the 5000 series to replace old 8000 series (in service: 1969-2008) and 8500 series, and to prepare for through-services from the Toyoko Line towards the Tokyo Metro Fukutoshin Line as well as those from the Meguro Line towards the Tokyo Metro Namboku Line and Toei Mita Line.
+To reduce the manufacturing cost, the 5000 series is based on existing commuter trains, namely JR East E231 series.

 Variant Cars per unit Allocated to